fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ## Extensibility

-The protocol MUST have the capability to be extended.
-The specification should specify that implementations MUST ignore unknown extensions.
+The protocol MUST have the capability to be extended, and that implementations MUST ignore unknown extensions.
 Unknown extensions received by a server from a lower stratum server SHALL not be added to response messages sent by the server receiving these extensions.

 # IANA Considerations